(LATEST UPDATED 9 August 2024)

 13.

-For Certificate of Origin (CO) under verification, can the importation be released from customs control?
+For Proof of Origin (POO) under verification, can the importation be released from customs control?

 The importation can be released after payment of duty of MFN rate has been made.
 Importers are allowed to submit bank guarantee for difference between MFN and preferential tariff rate.